WisdomBits/overwatch/Starter-app README.md

 ## What is this project?

-A **comic-style, public feedback wall** where users can leave a short message (like a digital guestbook).
+A public feedback wall** where users can leave a short message (like a digital guestbook).
 Each user can submit, edit, or delete one message.
 All messages are public and visible to everyone.

-- 🦸‍♂️ **Comic UI**: Playful, bold, and fun!
+- 🦸‍♂️ **Bold UI**: Playful, bold, and fun!
 - 📝 **One message per user**: Edit or delete your own.
 - 🌍 **Public wall**: See everyone's feedback in real time.
 - ⚡️ **Powered by [Overwatch TS](https://docs.overwatchts.in/docs)**: A modern, minimal, and powerful state management library for React/Next.js.